 What job do you do as a digital nomad?

 I earn money as a copywriter, a travel writer, a ghost blogger and an author of fiction.
 I also earn a (very) small amount of money from collaborations on this blog.
 I consider myself very lucky to have so many strings to my bow, however, they are all necessary in order to ensure an income I can live off and save with.
-Saving is very important to me as there is a lot of risk with freelancing.
+Saving is very important to me as there is a lot of risk with freelancing and we have a little boy now.

 I have created a presentation and workshop all about how to get started as a freelancer and how to do this while travelling full-time .
 You can find out more about Going Freelance and how I can help you with this here.